 CBCA Full Text Reference

 - Access to popular & business magazines as well as scholarly journals.

-- Full text of public policy documents from Canadian institutes, think-tanks and research groups.
-Since it is fulltext, you can search for very specific concepts such as "foreign trained credentials"
+Contains the full text of public policy documents from Canadian institutes, think-tanks and research groups.

 - Covers the major Canadian dailies, including the Vancouver Sun.